 Competitive Battle Cards

-Sales teams at Salesforce, HubSpot, and ZoomInfo maintain competitive playbooks updated every time a rep loses a deal to a specific competitor.
-The input comes from win/loss analysis — structured interviews with buyers who chose a competitor — not from marketing's interpretation of the competitive landscape.
+Sales teams for companies like Salesforce, HubSpot, and ZoomInfo maintain detailed competitive playbooks updated every time a rep loses a deal to a specific competitor.
+The input comes directly from win/loss analysis — structured interviews with buyers who chose a competitor — rather than from marketing's interpretation of the competitive landscape.

 Case Studies Built for Sales, Not for Marketing

-The best B2B companies maintain a library segmented by vertical, company size, use case, and the competitor displaced.
+The best B2B companies maintain a library of case studies segmented by vertical, company size, use case, and the competitor displaced.
 When a rep is in a late-stage deal with a mid-size financial services company evaluating against a specific competitor, they should be able to pull a matching case study within two minutes.

 ROI Calculators and Business Case Frameworks